HeisenbugLtd/msg_passing/README.md

 strictly necessary, but convenient), and the tasks don't know about each other.
 Talk about decoupling.

-Mailboxes are bi-directional, the can be exported/imported by any task, no matter if they are receiving or sending and they can be used by multiple tasks each (e.g. you can have 2 tasks sending to the same mailbox, and 5 receivers).
+Mailboxes are bi-directional, they can be exported/imported by any task, no matter if they are receiving or sending and they can be used by multiple tasks each (e.g. you can have 2 tasks sending to the same mailbox, and 5 receivers).